mbr/ministryofbackup/README.rst

 110,000 files in 20,000 directories.
 The most comfortable approach seemed to be `Dropbox <http://dropbox.com>`_, but the version I tried choked heavily even trying to index a folder this large.
-In short, I did not want to wait about 1-2 weeks for it finish backup up, if at all.
+In short, I did not want to wait about 1-2 weeks for it finish backing up, if at all.

-A number of other solutions are available, to prominent candidates are `s3fs (FuseOverAmazon) <http://code.google.com/p/s3fs/wiki/FuseOverAmazon>`_ and `s3backer <https://code.google.com/p/s3backer/>`_.
-These are really cool tools, however, in both cases they result in a lot of small files to be created uploaded, which S3 doesn't do very well.
-The overhead from the HTTP-based API essentially kills this.
+A number of other solutions are available, two promising candidates are `s3fs (FuseOverAmazon) <http://code.google.com/p/s3fs/wiki/FuseOverAmazon>`_ and `s3backer <https://code.google.com/p/s3backer/>`_.
+These are really cool tools, however both cases result in a lot of small files to be created and uploaded, which S3 doesn't do very well.
+The overhead from the HTTP-based protocol essentially kills this.
 Both tools also did not go to much length to give me any idea what was going on and the frequent pauses in uploading are enough to drive me mad.

-At the conclusion that only incremental backups with archives can be a good solution, I gave `duplicity <http://duplicity.nongnu.org/>`_.
-I tried it with and without the nice-looking `Déjà Dup <http://live.gnome.org/DejaDup>`_ frontend, but the result were horrible: Either support for the Ireland region of S3 was bad, in the end, the whole tool crashed a little too often for me to feel secure and offered no obvious way of simply *extracting* (not restoring!) backups should things go wrong.
+At the conclusion that only incremental backups with archives can be a good solution, I gave `duplicity <http://duplicity.nongnu.org/>`_ a shot.
+I tried it with and without the cute `Déjà Dup <http://live.gnome.org/DejaDup>`_ frontend, but the results were horrible: Either support for the Ireland region of S3 was bad.
+In the end, the whole tool crashed a little too often for me to feel secure and offered no obvious way of simply *extracting* (not restoring!) backups should things go wrong.
 The whole "S3 backend" (one among many) seems rather like an afterthought and badly implemented.
 I decided I'd rather not